-To be honest, I was actually scared to move to Texas, in part, because I thought I’d be giving up my beloved California tri-tip.
+To be honest, I was actually scared to move to Texas from California, in part, because I thought I’d be giving up my beloved California tri-tip.

-I was a pleasantly surprised to see tri-tip at my local grocery store when we first moved.
+I was pleasantly surprised to see this flavorful cut of beef at my local grocery store when we first moved.
 So, either California has its residents fooled into thinking tri-tip is a “California thing,” or Texas is now in on the secret as well.
 Do you have tri-tip in your area?

 Even though we usually grill it and serve it over a salad or on a sandwich, I thought I’d try something different this time.